Garin1998/geoLocalized/README.md

 ## Acknowledgements
 - Layout of README.md was inspired by [this project](https://github.com/ritaly/README-cheatsheet)
-- [Baeldung](https://www.baeldung.com/) for some fantasic articles about varius technologies
+- [Baeldung](https://www.baeldung.com/) for some fantasic articles about various technologies